Dataman-Cloud/crane/README.md

 ## Features

   * **Swarm features**: Portal every feature of swarm almost.
-Crane has highlighted the common swarm functions and improved the user experience through the friendly frontend.
+Crane has highlighted the common swarm functions and improved the user experiences through the friendly frontend.
-  * **Stack templates management**: User can save the running stack as a template, then, others will deploy the template as soon as possible.
+  * **Stack templates management**: User can save a running stack as a template, by which others can deploy repeatly.
-  * **Image management**: The private image pushed by the user can be publiced to others.
+  * **Image management**: The private image owned by user can be publiced to others.
   * **Fuzzy search**: A in-memory index maintained by the backend serves the function.
-  * **Node operation**: Crane is showing the detail infos about node such as kernel version, docker info, docker images or containers in the given node and so on.
+  * **Node operation**: Crane details about a node such as kernel version, docker info, docker images and also containers running on the node.
-  * **Overlay network management**: The overlay network CRUD.
+  * **Network Management**: The overlay network CRUD.
-  * **Private registries authentation**: User can save his/her private registry username and password to Crane, then, the to-be-deployed stack can use the registry-auth to pull private registry images.
+  * **Registries Authentation Managment**: You can save your private registry username/password pair to Crane, with which a to-be-deployed stack with restricted image access can attach.
-  * **Webssh**: Command 'docker exec' is the magic.
+  * **Webssh**: Command 'docker exec' is the magic behind it.

 ## Demo